RobinSchmidt/RobsClapStuff/ReadMe.md

 there is a class called ClapPluginStereo32Bit.
-If all you want to do is to write a plugin that processes 32-bit floating point audio data in stereo, then you can just create a subclass of this class and with a very small amount of boilerplate, the usually expected functionality of a GUI-less plugin (i.e. audio I/O, parameters and state-recall) will just work.
+If all you want to do is to write a plugin that processes 32-bit floating point audio data in stereo, then you can just create a subclass of this class and with a very small amount of boilerplate, the usually expected functionality of a GUI-less plugin (i.e. audio I/O, parameter-handling and state-recall) will just work.
 To see how this can be done, just take a look at:

 > Examples/WithMyWrapper/Source/DemoPlugins.h
 > Examples/WithMyWrapper/Source/DemoPlugins.cpp